Montreal Population 2021/2022

 Montreal Metro population

-Although the Montreal City population is 1,704,694, the population of the wider Montreal metro area, sometimes also known as Greater Montreal is much larger.
-In 2016, the latest date for which Statistics Canada has provided demographic information the the Greater Montreal population was 4.1 million (4,098,927).
+Although the Montreal City population is 1.7 million people, the population of the wider Montreal metro area, sometimes also known as Greater Montreal is much larger.
+In 2021, the latest date for which Statistics Canada has provided demographic information the the Greater Montreal population was 4.2 million (4,291,732).
+This is a 4.6% increase over the 2016 census population of 4,104,074.

 More than one in every ten Canadians lives in the Montreal Metropolitan Area.